 4. Does CFP Board offer a review course to assist with exam preparation?

-CFP Board does not offer a review course for the CFP® certification exam.
+CFP Board does not offer a review course for the CFP® exam.
 However, for the convenience of those interested in pursuing certification, CFP Board has compiled list of exam review course providers.
 These courses and their providers are not endorsed or recommended by CFP Board.
 Additional exam review course providers can be found by searching online. ↑ Return to top

 5. Can I register and schedule my CBT exam before completing the Education requirement?

 Yes.
-You can now register for the CFP® Certification Examination prior to completing the Education coursework requirement.
+You can now register for the CFP® Certification Examination prior to completing the education coursework requirement.
 CFP Board, however, must receive verification of your completion of your coursework by the Education Verification Deadline.
-If verification is not received by deadline, you will be de-registered, your seat will become available to other candidates, and you will be charged a $50 withdrawal fee.
+If verification is not received by that deadline, you will be de-registered, your seat will become available to other candidates, and you will be charged a $50 withdrawal fee.